- Policies and Sanctions

 At the start of each semester, Carnegie Mellon’s Information Security Office sends a welcome back message to all students.
 At least once per year, this welcome back message is sent either in an email or as an article in Computing Services online newsletter, the Cursor.
 The message contains a reminder that the unauthorized distribution of copyrighted materials violates federal copyright laws as well as institutional policies.
 This message also contains links to where students can read more about institutional policies and sanctions.
-The following are examples of this message.

 As an institution of higher learning, an important part of Carnegie Mellon’s plan for combating unauthorized distribution of copyrighted materials is focused around educating students on federal copyright laws and raising awareness on the risks associated with file sharing technologies.
 This approach is consistent with HEOA, which calls for the implementation of “…mechanisms for educating and informing its community about appropriate versus inappropriate use of copyrighted material…”